js1016/txt-reader/readme.md

 ```

 ## loadFile(file[ ,iteratorConfig])
 After creating instance, we can load any text file into `TxtReader` using `loadFile()`, this method asynchronously goes through the text file and returns the line number.
 For large text file, it may take dozens of seconds to complete, we can use `.progress()`, `.then()` and `.catch()` to track the method running progress and results.
+This method accepts a customized iterator so you can do some initialization jobs towards each line in the text file.

 #### Syntax
 ```javascript